-The majority of Fort Rucker is based in Southeast Alabama in Dale County, with sections on Geneva, Coffee, and Houston.
+The majority of Fort Novosel is based in Southeast Alabama in Dale County, with sections on Geneva, Coffee, and Houston.
 The cities of Enterprise, Daleville, and Ozark border the post.
-These surrounding communities all have a unique charm and provide great housing opportunities to Fort Rucker.
+These surrounding communities all have a unique charm and provide great housing opportunities to Fort Novosel.

 Fort Novosel was constructed during World War II, when America mobilized over 16 million men and approx. 333,000 woman into uniform.
 The post opened in 1942, and has remained active since.
 Fort Novosel is the primary training base for Army Aviation, and is home to the United States Army Aviation Center of Excellence (USAACE).
 This Army base specializes in aircraft and pilot training, and is right in the heart of Enterprise.
 New training camps and military bases were in demand, and Fort Novosel was created, becoming the main training center for Army Aviation flight.
 It was named after Colonel Edmund W. Rucker, a Confederate officer from the Civil War.
 It is closed to unauthorized traffic and visitors.